-• In the Closing, students debrief a specific new learning skill from the lesson and reflect on why it may be important to becoming a proficient reader and writer.
-Throughout the module, guide students toward more specific responses (example: "I practiced saying the sounds letters make.
-That will help me know them automatically").
+■ In the Closing, students debrief a specific new learning skill from the lesson and reflect on why it may be important to becoming proficient readers and writers.
+Throughout the module, guide students toward more specific responses (example: "High-frequency words are words that readers and writers use a lot.
+When I look, I see them a lot and practice reading them so I can get them into my memory").
 Consider asking students to name how they are building habits of character (examples: persevering, listening to a partner).